bergesinstitute/grafmethodenglish/book-1-unit-6.md

     I always study a lot.
 (Siempre estudio mucho).

     San Francisco is a city in California.
 (San Francisco es una ciudad en California).

+# Conversations

+Alberto: Hi Nuria.
+Where do you work?

+Nuria: Hi Alberto, I work in an office in Cuzco.

+A: Do you take the train [treɪn] (tren) to work?

+N: Sometimes I take the train, sometimes I walk.
+Where do you work?

+A: I work in a school.

+N: Where is your school?

+A: My school is in Móstoles.

+****

+Carmen: Luis, where do you usually eat breakfast?

+Luis: I usually eat breakfast at home, but I sometimes eat breakfast in a café.

+C: Do you cook a lot?

+L: Yes, I cook breakfast almost every morning and I cook dinner every night.

+C: I never cook.
+I always eat breakfast in my office and I always eat dinner at a restaurant.

+****

+Max: Do you read a lof of books?

+Paulina: I read a lot of books, do you read a lot of books?

+M: I don't read a lot.
+I watch a lot of movies.

+P: I don't have a TV in my house, but I watch movies on my computer.

+****

+Luisa: Tomás, do you send and receive many emails every day?

+Tomás: I receive a lot of emails, but I don't send a lot of emails.
+Do you receive a lot of emails?

+L: I receive a lot of spam ['spæm].